 Fourth, do not cross the sticks when you lay them down and don't leave them standing in your food.
 Crossing them is somehow unclean, which is only a small problem.
 Having them in an X represents death in China.
 Leaving them standing up is something that is done in rituals where incense is burned and offerings or remembrances are made to the deceased.

-On the other hand, Chinese chopstics are considered a wish for having sons soon.
-This makes the Kuaizi a wedding gift, escpecially ones with fine artwork.
+On the other hand, Chinese chopsticks are considered a wish for having sons soon.
+This makes the Kuaizi a wedding gift, especially ones with fine artwork.
 Such items are collected and kept as family treasures and heirlooms.

 Understanding the needs of our hosts and working to better show consideration for our differences can make all of the difference when conducting business abroad.
 We hope that this page will help you in this effort and we look forward to seeing you at an event.